uptycslabs/terraform-azurerm-tenant-integration/README.md

 ## Prerequisites

 Ensure you have the following privileges before you execute the Terraform Script:

-* User Access Administrator Role to the Root
 * Administrative roles:
   * Global administrator

+* User Access Administrator Role to the Root.

+    For more information visit: [https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin]

 ## Authentication